Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/advanced/exercice_2.md

 If you don't know much about Python, or if you really don't have the time, you can skip this section and use the `Replanner.py` script which is in the "Examples" folder you downloaded, in the `/Python/replanning` folder.
 {{% /callout %}}

-The re-planning process often involves running many models, many times (to make replicas).
+The re-planning process often involves running many models, many times (to make iterations).

 It is therefore very useful to create a Python script that can be called through a console, a terminal, or a command prompt.